-So far in your quest to clone a gene, you have prepared to verify the plasmid by performing a restriction digest (Laboratory 2A), then confirmed the identity of the provided plasmid using gel electrophoresis (Laboratory 4A).
-In this laboratory you will carry out another step of the gene cloning process: transforming E. coli bacteria with the provided plasmid.
-In the biopharma industry, this process would be used to create the human therapeutic protein.
+In this laboratory you will carry out an important step of the gene cloning process, which is to transform E. coli bacteria with the pARA-R plasmid.
+The pARA-R plasmid contains the rfp gene that can make red fluorescent protein (RFP).
 You will divide E. coli bacteria that have been pretreated with calcium chloride into two groups: a control group to which no plasmid will be added, and a treatment group to which you will add the pARA-R plasmid.

 After heat-shocking both groups of cells, you will grow them under several different conditions.
 All of the bacteria will be grown on three agar plates (Petri plates containing agar mixed with a medium or food source named Luria Broth [LB] that supports bacterial growth).
 One plate will just contain LB agar, a second will have the antibiotic ampicillin (amp) added to the LB, and a third will include LB, amp, and arabinose sugar (ara) to activate transcription of the protein of interest (RFP).

-By examining the growth of bacteria under these conditions, you can verify that your transformation procedure worked, and you can identify the bacteria transformed with the pARA-R plasmid.
+By examining the growth of bacteria under these conditions, you can verify that your procedure worked, and you can identify the bacteria transformed with the pARA-R plasmid.
 How will you know if you are successful?
 The bacteria will have a new and highly visible trait: They will now produce RFP, which makes the cells red or bright pink!
-If you were making a human therapeutic protein, the bacteria would produce that protein, which would be invisible.
-However, the products created by the bacteria would be tested to ensure that they contained the desired protein.

-The pARA-R plasmid, which you reviewed in Chapter 2A, is shown again in Figure 5A.3.
+The pARA-R plasmid is shown in Figure 5B.7.